Search

 This Final Rule:

-• Prohibits the distribution in commerce of 2,4,6-TTBP and products containing 2,4,6-TTBP at concentrations above 0.3 percent in any container with a volume less than 35 gallons for any use.
+• Prohibits the distribution in commerce of 2,4,6-TTBP and products containing 2,4,6-TTBP at concentrations above 0.3 percent in containers with volume less than 35 gallons for any use.

-• Prohibits the processing and distribution in commerce of 2,4,6-TTBP and products containing 2,4,6-TTBP in concentrations above 0.3 percent by weight for use as an oil lubricant or additive, regardless of container size.
+• Prohibits the processing and distribution in commerce of 2,4,6-TTBP and products containing 2,4,6-TTBP in concentrations > 0.3 percent by weight for use as an oil lubricant or additive,

 2,4,6-TTBP is used as an intermediate/reactant in chemical processing, to treat fuel in refineries and fuel facilities, in motor vehicle and machinery maintenance and repair, and as a liquid lubricant and grease additive.